 1. Test Your Site For Increased Traffic

-Before the holidays kick off, take time to review the technical aspects of your website using Lulu Direct or the Lulu API to sell your books.
+Before the holidays kick off, take time to review the technical aspects of your website.
 What that means is testing the site to be sure it runs fast with substantially more traffic.
+As you prompt your books to fans through social media, paid advertising, and search, you’ll be increasing your organic reach.
+New customers will be discovering you, leading to an increased traffic load on your website.

 This might delve into more technical parts of managing a website than you’re excited about (same for me) but luckily you can use k6’s free trial to test your site’s capabilities.